VitaliV: Art

 Vitali moved to the UK in 1989.
 On completing his degree at the Norwich University College of the Arts and after a number of successful painting and sculpture shows, he led a community of artists and film connoisseurs in Hoxton and other parts of London.
 While living in London and studying contemporary art, VitaliV also found and developed his signature style, known as "schematism".
 The essence of his style are simple geometrical patterns—circles and lines connected at 45° angles.

 According to the artist, "in the mid-1990s I was living and working in London.
 These were the years before the Internet took over.
 I was thinking about how exciting it would be to create a cyberspace museum, both as an artist and as a businessman.
 If I didn’t do it, someone else might, and then I would miss this chance of a lifetime!"
 While still thinking on it, I opened up a computer and became suddenly fascinated with its motherboard.
 I immediately loved the look of it: it was complicated and fantastical with a green or red base and lots of golden lines.
 It was a piece of art in its own right; I like the aesthetics and the logic, so I thought about starting to make art based on this".
-In 1993 VitaliV established his Cyberspace museum on BBS, Bank, Hoxton, in London.